5T33Z0/OCLP4Hackintosh/docs/Tahoe_Notes.md

 		- NICs requiring `AppleVTD` to be present *might* work based on mainboard and chipset ([Example](https://github.com/SongXiaoXi/AppleIGC/issues/23#issuecomment-3002214327))
 	- [ ] **Bluetooth**: Intel Bluetooth doesn't work on my systems currently.
 Maybe BluetoolFixup needs an update.
 - [x] **DRM issues**: Apple Music not playing back any music (online or local). **Fix**: add boot-arg `unfairvga=7` Thanks to [patriczeq](https://github.com/5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/issues/57#issuecomment-2977474242) for the tip
+- [x] **USB**: USB issues due to changed parameters ([**Fix**](/Enable_Features/USB_Tahoe.md))
+- [x] **File Vault**: According to OC dev M. Haeuser, there seems to be a bug in the APFS driver of the Tahoe beta release that causes issues with File Vault 2.
+If the previous driver from macOS 15 is injected via OpenCore (loacted at `usr/standalone/i386/apfs_aligned.efi`), File Vault 2 works as expected ([**Source**](https://www.hackintosh-forum.de/forum/thread/60350-wwdc-2025-macos-26-hackintosh/?postID=802857#post802857))

+### AppleVTD support

 A word from [Mieze](https://www.hackintosh-forum.de/forum/thread/60350-wwdc-2025-macos-26-hackintosh/?postID=802677#post802677), developer of IntelMausiEthernet:

 > Currently, the following Ethernet drivers support **AppleVTD** in the current version (provided the motherboard cooperates), but can also operate without it:
 >
 > - LucyRTL8125Ethernet
 > - RealtekRTL8111
 > - AtherosE2200Ethernet
 > - IntelLucy
 > - [IntelMausiEthernet](https://github.com/Mieze/IntelMausiEthernet/releases) (v2.5.5d0, recently updated to support AppleVTD!)
 >
 > The following drivers currently do _not_ work with **AppleVTD** because approximately 10 lines of code are missing:
 >
 > - IntelMausi
+>
 > In contrast, all drivers provided by Apple _strictly require AppleVTD_ and cannot operate without it, as they no longer run in kernel-space but in user-space.

-- [x] **USB**: USB issues due to changed parameters ([**Fix**](/Enable_Features/USB_Tahoe.md))
-- [x] **File Vault**: According to OC dev M. Haeuser, there seems to be a bug in the APFS driver of the Tahoe beta release that causes issues with File Vault 2.
-If the previous driver from macOS 15 is injected via OpenCore (loacted at `usr/standalone/i386/apfs_aligned.efi`), File Vault 2 works as expected ([**Source**](https://www.hackintosh-forum.de/forum/thread/60350-wwdc-2025-macos-26-hackintosh/?postID=802857#post802857))

 ## Observations

 - Board-ID Skip and RestrictEvents kext still work